-- Cope more or less satisfactorily despite lack of expertise, planning, or equipment: while the children were young, we managed to muddle throughMás ejemplos en oraciones
+- Cope more or less satisfactorily despite lack of expertise, planning, or equipment: we don’t have an ultimate ambition; we just muddle throughMás ejemplos en oraciones

 - ‘We just manage to muddle through but it's a bit of a strain over seven weeks,’ says Kenny Kingshott.